manishvenu/Global-Lake-Hydrology-Explorer/README.md

 ## Current Status
  - Local Data Folder is not uploaded to GitHub.
 Please contact me for access to the data folder.
 I'll set up lfs or smthng IDK.
  - The tool is currently in development.
 The current version is a prototype and is not ready for use.
+ - I don't know what coordinate systems are

 ## Getting Started
 ### Installation